Hackers target US presidential campaign, Microsoft reports | DW | 04.10.2019

 'Not technically sophisticated'

-Microsoft said that four accounts had been compromised, but none of these were linked to the presidential campaign.
-They described the attacks as "not technically sophisticated" but warned users to "be vigilant."
+Burt said that four accounts had been compromised, but none of these were linked to the presidential campaign.
+They described the attacks as "not technically sophisticated" but warned all users to "be vigilant."

+Hackers were apparently attempting to gather information about people through gaming password reset processes and account recovery features.

-Microsoft informed the Democratic National Committee (DNC) about the hack, but declined to identify the campaign, citing privacy reasons.
+Microsoft informed the Democratic National Committee (DNC) about the hack, but declined to identify which campaign had been targeted, citing privacy reasons.

 The announcement comes after US officials have already warned about potential attempts to hack the 2020 presidential election.